-Professor Berger holds doctorates in both liturgical studies and constructive theology; her scholarly interests lie at the intersection of these disciplines with gender theory, and, most recently, digital media theories.
-Her new book, @ Worship: Liturgical Practices in Digital Worlds, is being published by Routledge in 2017.
-Gender Differences and the Making of Liturgical History, was published in the Ashgate series Liturgy, Worship and Society in 2011.
-Previous publications include Dissident Daughters: Feminist Liturgies in Global Context (2001); Fragments of Real Presence: Liturgical Traditions in the Hands of Women (2005); and a video documentary, Worship in Women’s Hands (2007).
+Professor Berger teaches in the fields of liturgical studies and Catholic theology; she holds doctorates in both.
+Her scholarly interests for many years lay at the intersection of these disciplines with gender theory.
+More recently, Professor Berger has turned her attention questions of liturgy and creation, and to liturgical practices in digital worlds.
+Her most recent publications include an edited volume, Full of Your Glory: Liturgy, Cosmos, Creation (2019), and a monograph titled @ Worship: Liturgical Practices in Digital Worlds (2018).
+Earlier publications include Gender Differences and the Making of Liturgical History (2011); Fragments of Real Presence (2005); and a video documentary, Worship in Women’s Hands (2007).
 Professor Berger has also written on the hymns of Charles Wesley and on the liturgical thought of the nineteenth-century Anglo-Catholic revival.
-She co-edited, with Bryan Spinks, the volumes The Spirit in Worship’s –Worship in the Spirit (2009) and, most recently, Liturgy’s Imagined Pasts (2016) and served as editor of Liturgy in Migration: From the Upper Room to Cyberspace (2012).
-An active Roman Catholic, Professor Berger has produced (with MysticWaters Media) a CD-ROM, Ocean Psalms: Meditations, Stories, Prayers, Songs and Blessings from the Sea (2008).
-She also contributes regularly to the liturgy blog Pray Tell.
-Originally from Germany, Professor Berger has been a visiting professor at the Universities of Mainz, Münster, Berlin, and Uppsala.
-In 2003 she received the distinguished Herbert-Haag-Prize for Freedom in the Church.
+She coedited, with Bryan Spinks, the volumes Liturgy’s Imagined Pasts (2016) and The Spirit in Worship–Worship in the Spirit (2009) and served as editor of Liturgy in Migration: From the Upper Room to Cyberspace (2012).
+An active Roman Catholic, Professor Berger regularly writes for the liturgy blog “Pray Tell.”
+Originally from Germany, she has been a visiting professor at the Universities of Mainz, Münster, Berlin, and Uppsala.
+In 2003, she received the distinguished Herbert Haag Prize for Freedom in the Church.